less-lab-uva/perception_fuzzing/README.md

 ## Recreating the Tests from the Study
 For information on how to recreate the tests from the study, please see [this README](study_data/README.md).

-## Repository Status
-The repository is currently undergoing edits to improve readability and reproducability.
-This page will be updated as these additions are made.
-The starting point for the code is the [tester.py](src/images/tester.py) script.
-There are currently several hard-coded file paths that need to be manually changed to run the script locally - these will be made configurable soon.

-These updates will include:
-* High level algorithm descriptions in Markdown format linking to the algorithms described in [image_mutator.py](/src/images/image_mutator.py).
-* A guide for downloading and setting up the repository and its dependencies (e.g. Cityscapes) along with refactoring to add parameters for all file paths.
-* A top level script for reproducing the images used in the paper's study.
-* Additional in-line comments in the code to ease understanding and reproducability.